stovonson/website/README.md

 You can customize the colors of the theme by editing the `src/styles/global.css` file.
-This file uses Tailwind CSS and CSS variables to customize the colors of the theme.
-Zaggonaut uses the following CSS variables:
+This file uses Tailwind CSS and CSS variables to customize the colors of the theme. stovonson uses the following CSS variables:

 - `--color-zag-dark`: The dark color of the theme
 - `--color-zag-light`: The light color of the theme